Super Lawyers

 Maryland Contributory Negligence Law May Be Changing

 Most everyone realizes that contributory negligence is just an unfair law.
-In his dissent a few years back, Judge John C. Eldridge noted that "Few if any other legal principles have been criticized as much as this Court's continued adherence" to contributory negligence.
+In his dissent a few years back, Judge John C. Eldridge noted, “Few if any other legal principles have been criticized as much as this Court’s continued adherence” to contributory negligence.

-Pending before the Maryland Court of Appeals is Coleman v.
-Soccer Ass'n of Columbia, a case that might change contributory negligence law in Maryland.
+Pending before the Maryland Supreme Court in Coleman v.
+Soccer Ass’n of Columbia, a case that might change contributory negligence law in Maryland.

-In Coleman, the 20-year-old plaintiff was volunteering to help younger soccer players in Columbia, Maryland.
-A soccer coach that works for defendant Soccer Association of Columbia was coaching some young kids at Lime Kiln Middle School, in Fulton, Maryland.
-While warming up, plaintiff kicked a soccer ball in the goal.
-Plaintiff went to the goal to get the ball and grabbed onto the crossbar, probably a dumb thing to do.
+In Coleman, the 20-year-old plaintiff volunteered to help younger soccer players in Columbia, Maryland.
+A soccer coach that works for the defendant Soccer Association of Columbia was coaching some young kids at Lime Kiln Middle School in Fulton, Maryland.
+While warming up, the plaintiff kicked a soccer ball into the goal.
+Plaintiff went to the goal to get the ball and grabbed onto the crossbar; probably a dumb thing to do.
 The goal flipped over, causing severe multiple facial fractures.
 Real injuries, plaintiff now has titanium plates in his face.

 The jury found, probably correctly, that the plaintiff was contributorily negligent in jumping up and grabbing the goal.
 The question on appeal is whether the Maryland high court should join the vast majority of the rest of the country.